programmatordev/php-api-sdk/README.md

 #### `buildPath`

-The purpose of this method is to have an easy way to build a properly formatted path URL depending on the inputs or parameters you might have.
+The purpose of this method is to have an easy way to build a properly formatted path depending on the inputs or parameters you might have.

 ```php
 $this->buildPath(string $path, array $parameters): string;